AWS AMI Install

 - Enter the current machine's IP address or a hostname that you have configured

-<circleci enterprise base url>/auth/github, and input the key and secret back in the settings page
+- Input the key and secret from GitHub back into the settings page

 - Either upload a valid SSL cert with intermediate certificates and key, or disable SSL (you can always add it later)

 - Save and start the app (all other default settings are fine for now).
 You will be redirected to the System Console Dashboard, where you should soon see an indication that the app has started like below.

 Using Circle CI Enterprise

 - Click the "Open" link in the dashboard to go to the CircleCI Enterprise app.
 You may see a "Starting" page for a few minutes to indicate that the CircleCI application is booting up, but you will soon be automatically redirected to the homepage for your CircleCI Enterprise installation.

 - The first build may remain queued while the build containers start.
 You can check the "Fleet State" by clicking on the wrench icon on the sidebar and selecting "Fleet State".
 If no instances appear in the list, then the first builder is still starting.
 If there is a builder instance in the list but its state is "starting-up", then it is still downloading the build container image and starting its first build containers.
 Once this is all done, the first build should begin immediately.
 If there are no updates after about 15 minutes (remember to click the "refresh" button occasionally), please contact CircleCI Enterprise support.